Zakir Naik: Supremacy of Islam

 Naik said that Islam is the "best" religion because "The Quran says it.
 No other religious text or scripture claims this fact."
 He added that, "Islam is also labelled as intolerant, and it is indeed, but towards corruption, discrimination, injustice, adultery, alcoholism, and all evils.
 Islam is the most 'tolerant' religion as far as promoting the human values is concerned."

 Social issues

 Naik equated music with alcohol and stated that both are intoxicating in nature.
-He has condemned dancing and singing because they are prohibited in Islam.
+He has opposed dancing and singing, claiming that they are forbidden in Islam.

 Naik said that guilty people must be punished and accepts chopping off hands for stealing.
 He has also recommended that the United States implements this logic in order to reduce its high crime rate.

 Naik says the LGBT community are experiencing a mental illness caused by the use of pornography propagated by television.
-Naik says that in accordance with the Quran and sunnah, he recommends the death penalty for homosexuals.
+Naik says that in accordance with the Quran and sunnah, he recommends the death penalty for homosexuals that committed the act publicly.